awslabs/gluonts/docs/concepts.md

 The reason to split `Estimator` and `Predictor` into two classes is that many models require a dedicated training step to generate a global model.
-This global model is only trained once, but is used to make predictions for all time-serires.
+This global model is only trained once, but is used to make predictions for all time-series.

 This is in contrast to local models, which are fitted on individual time-series and therefore try to capture the characteristics of each time-series but not the dataset in its entirety.

-Training a global model usually takes a lot of time: often hours, but sometimes even days.
-Thus, it is not feasable to train the model "offline" (on demand).
+Training a global model can take a lot of time: up to hours, but sometimes even days.
+Thus, it is not feasible to train the model "offline" (on demand).
-In contrast, a local model is usually fitted "oline" as part of the request.
+In contrast, a local model is usually fitted "online" as part of the prediction.

-In GluonTS models that are local are available as predictors, whilst global models are offered as estimators:
+In GluonTS, local models are directly available as predictors, whilst global models are offered as estimators:

 ```py